robfatland/mocean/README.md

 # The ***Mocean*** Python Bytes Project

-This project was designed by and for Middle School Python Learners (who as we know are fans of the game *Among Us*).
+This project was designed around a club for Middle School Python Learners (fans of the game *Among Us*).
-**Mocean** is a Server~Client online game which depends upon the players building their own Client applications.
+**Mocean** is a reasonably complicated Server~Client online game.
+The idea is the students build their own Client application to play.
+However this project also has relevance to creating things like data services for research.
+We proceed as follows:

-This is a bit like building your own airplane before you fly it.
-First we write a Client that can taxi on a runway; and only later do we add wings and a tail...
+- Create a minimal service on a local machine: A very simple dialog
+- Create the same service on a cloud VM
+- Extend the functionality a bit further to create a simple text game
+- ...and further to a multi-player online game
+- Build out a data service

+# Residual text from first iteration

 * The game **Mocean** is set on an ocean planet in the shape of a torus
 * It supports multiple players; so you simply connect and say "join" to join the game